-In February 2008 I was in Puerto Vallarta with a missions group from Colorado.
+In February 2008, I was in Puerto Vallarta with a mission group from Colorado.
 The group was building a house for a family in a very poor neighborhood.
 I had been feeling the need to do more than just go on a mission trip a few times a year, something more permanent.
 We had a rest day during the trip and that day I decided to go to social services and talk with the people there about the needs of the community.

 Slowly the staff was put together and some funds came available to start paying them.
 Today we have a staff of 13 people serving women and children, providing them with everything that they need to prepare themselves to live a life free of violence.

 In February of 2020 we decided to open a shelter in Guanajuato after the closing of a shelter in the area.
 The shelter is called Casa Esperanza Guanajuato and offers the same quality services that we offer to women in Casa Esperanza in the Puerto Vallarta area.

 The Banderas Bay Women´s Shelter is dedicated to protect the lives of women and children in situations of domestic violence and prepare them to live a life free of violence.